AdarshKaradi9/git-it/README.md

 * `git config –global user.name "[name]`
     > This command is used to set the author name and email address respectively to be used with your commits.

+* `git config --global credential.helper store`
+    > It will store the credentials

 * `git init`
     > It will initialize git in the working folder.